openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

   A Self-Issued OP can present two types of claims - self-attested claims and cryptographically verifiable claims issued by trusted third-party sources.

-  This specification relies on other specifications to define the methods to present claims from third-party issuers, such as [@!OIDC4VP], which describes the presentation of W3C Verifiable Credentials with OpenID Connect.
+  This specification relies on other specifications to define the methods to present claims from third-party issuers, such as [@!OIDC4VP], which extends OAuth 2.0 to enable presentation of Verifiable Credentials, supporting W3C Verifiable Credentials and ISO/IEC 18013-5:2021 mdoc as well as other credential formats.

 ## Relationship with Section 7 of [@!OpenID.Core] Self-Issued OpenID Provider